Kanji Ishiwara: Early life

 Ishiwara was born in Tsuruoka City, Yamagata Prefecture, into a samurai class family.
 His father was a police officer, but as his clan had supported the Tokugawa bakufu and then the Northern Alliance during the Boshin War of the Meiji Restoration, its members were shut out of higher government positions.
+This background made Ishiwara a natural outsider to the Choshu and Satsuma regional cliques that dominated the early Meiji era Imperial Japanese Army.
+His career would later be defined by his membership in a new generation of staff officers who sought to dismantle this traditional regional monopoly on power.

 At 13, Ishiwara was enrolled in a military preparatory school.
 He was subsequently accepted at the 21st class of the Imperial Japanese Army Academy and graduated in 1909.
 He served in the IJA 65th Infantry Regiment in Korea after its annexation by Japan in 1910, and in 1915, he passed the exams for admittance to the 30th class of the Army Staff College.
 He graduated second in his class in 1918.

 Ishiwara spent several years in various staff assignments and then was selected to study in Germany as a military attaché.
 He stayed in Berlin and in Munich from 1922 to 1925, focusing on military history and military strategy.
 He hired several former officers from the German General Staff to tutor him, and by the time that he returned to Japan, he had formed a considerable background on military theory and doctrine.

 Ishiwara was also the leader of a semi-religious and Pan-Asianist organization, the East-Asia League Movement (Tōarenmei undō 東亜連盟運動).